amerkay/wildamer.com/content/project/givewp-beacon-crm-n8n-workflow-integration.md

 ## The GiveWP → Beacon CRM Integration (n8n Workflow)

-Now, that we have GiveWP installed and setup, we need it to talk to Beacon CRM so that **all donation data is synced to Beacon immediately**.
+Now that we have GiveWP installed and set up, we need it to talk to Beacon CRM so that **all donation data is synced to Beacon immediately**.

-This is what the rest of the article is about: The n8n workflow.
+This is what the rest of the article is about: the n8n workflow.

 > Compulsory Zapier side-rant: They are unreasonably priced! \
 > For 500 donations per month × ~20 tasks per flow = 10,000 tasks per month, Zapier's Team plan costs £198.01/mo! \